w3f/PSPs/PSPs/psp-fungible-asset-standard.md

 Asset operation description stores the necessary information to perform asset operations and might need to be updated with new runtime versions.
 There should be a way to fetch the corresponding `AssetOperationDescription` . e.g. From a registry or a commonly known location.

+Note: Substrate Runtime Metadata is required to encode / decode dispatchable calls and events.
+The details of Substrate Runtime Metadata is out of scope.

 #### TypeRegistry

 Type registry stores the necessary type information to interact with the runtime.
 This is inspired by polkadot.js type registry.